 From 1994 to 1998, the 8.3-kilojoule Beamlet, the single-beam prototype of the National Ignition Facility, demonstrated that the multipass laser architecture conceived for NIF was capable of meeting the fluence (energy per unit area) requirements prescribed by the National Academy of Sciences, a necessary milestone to proceed with NIF.

-Ground was broken for the 192-beam, 1.8-megajoule, 500-terawatt National Ignition Facility in 1997 (see “Building NIF”).
+Ground was broken for the 192-beam, 1.8-megajoule (MJ), 500-terawatt National Ignition Facility in 1997 (see “Building NIF”).
 In 2003, during the NIF Early Light campaign, NIF produced 10.4 kilojoules of ultraviolet laser light in a single beamline, setting a world record for laser performance.
-More records for laser energy produced and fusion energy yield were to follow in the years after NIF’s dedication in 2009, including a record energy yield of 1.35 megajoules on Aug.
-8, 2021, that brought NIF to the threshold of ignition.
+More records for laser energy produced and fusion energy yield were to follow in the years after NIF’s dedication in 2009.
+NIF achieved a record energy yield of 1.35 MJ on Aug.
+8, 2021, that brought it to the threshold of ignition; and in a historic experiment on Dec.
+5, 2022, NIF achieved fusion ignition for the first time in a laboratory, producing 3.15 MJ of fusion energy from 2.05 MJ of laser energy.

 “Beaming With Excellence,” Science & Technology Review, March, 2022